shermand100/PiNodeXMR/README.md

 Every subsequent power-on event will skip this step and immediately run the Monero software without delay in the condition it was last run in, Clearnet/tor/Mining.
 Pruned or not.

-To continue with setup simply type the IP address of the Node into the web browser of a device .
+Your Web-UI should be available on pinodexmr.local from your browsers address bar.
+If not it may be required to enter the IP address of the Node into the web browser of a device .
 If you don't know how to find the IP address you can [read about some methods on the Raspberry Pi doc library.](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)

 When you enter this IP address into the web browser of a device on the same network as your Node you'll be presented with the following screen...